mnot/I-D/rfc5988bis/draft.md

 # The Link Header Field {#header}

-The Link entity-header field provides a means for serialising one or more links into HTTP headers.
+The Link header field provides a means for serialising one or more links into HTTP headers.

 	Link           = "Link" ":" #link-value
 	link-value     = "<" URI-Reference ">" *( ";" link-param )